katranci/rails-has-many-through/README.md

 Contribute
 ----------
-Please fill free to fork this repository and create more examples of has_many :through association.
+Please feel free to fork this repository and create more examples of has_many :through association.